-According to this article on WebMD, consuming leafy greens such as spinach can help reduce the risk of type 2 diabetes.
+Consuming leafy greens such as spinach can help reduce the risk of type 2 diabetes, according to WebMD.
 This is made possible because of their high concentration of polyphenols and vitamin C. Vegetables reach in manganese are on top of the list as well since they help reduce insulin resistance.

 Not all veggies are beneficial to this suffering with diabetes.
 Just remember these 2 rules when picking your vegetables either to eat or to juice:

 - Avoid starchy veggies like potatoes

 If you’re someone who wants to make healthy juices regularly, it’s best that you have a type of juicing machine that’s easy to clean.
 There’s nothing more discouraging than having a hard time cleaning up after every use.